ginstrom/intelligence-horizon-novel/cline_docs/authoringGuideline.md

 - **Lonely:** Increasingly isolated as peers Cross over
 - **Responsible:** Eventually accepts burden of stewardship
 - **Guilt Kept Implicit:** No extended hand-wringing or prolonged guilt monologues; guilt appears only in subtle asides embedded in otherwise direct narration
+- **Augmentation Mentions:** Reference Elias's enhancements only when they materially affect events or perception.
+Avoid repetitive self-descriptions such as "my amplified mind" or "echoing in my enhanced consciousness."
+- **Enhancement Reference Cap:** Any reference to Elias's enhancement (e.g., "my enhanced mind," "enhanced consciousness," "enhanced reflexes," "enhanced senses") may appear **no more than once per chapter**.
+If mentioned, it must serve a clear narrative function (perception shift, physical feat, etc.).
+Avoid further synonyms or paraphrases within the same chapter.
+  —This single-mention rule supersedes all earlier guidance on augmentation references.

 #### Tone Guidelines:
 - **Wonder and Terror:** Balance awe at capabilities with dread of consequences